 Many community organisations develop and accredit their own programs, and many of these are eligible for recognition towards the SACE.
-Examples of such programs include Australian Music Examinations Board, the Duke of Edinburgh's Award. and the SA Country Fire Service.
+Examples of such programs include Australian Music Examinations Board, the Duke of Edinburgh's Award, and the SA Country Fire Service.

-Students that have received an award or certificate from one of the organisations detailed in the table overleaf may be eligible for SACE credits.
+Students that have received an award or certificate from community organisations may be eligible for SACE credits.